UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/solo.md

     - +MOR of army
     - +SPI of commander if commander is attached to unit (bonus only to that sector).
     - +Tactical factors per above.
 3. Compare scores.
 Highest wins in that sector.
 Refight ties.
-4. If a unit loses and both (1) commander is in reserve, and (2) there are units in reserve, may deploy a unit from reserve to defeated sector and refight battle in that sector.
+4. If a unit loses, its side may deploy a unit from their reserve to the defeated sector.
+Refight the battle in that sector in the next round with the newly arrived unit.
+A side can only do this if both of the following states are true:
+    - That side's commander is in reserve
+    - There is at least one unit in reserve available to deploy
 5. Determine winner.
 Side who wins at least 2 of the 3 sectors wins the battle.

-Commander may deploy from reserve to a unit in the sector at any point, but may not return from sector to reserve once deployed.
+The commander himself may deploy from the reserve and attach himself to a unit in a sector at any point in the battle.
+But he may not return from that sector to the reserve once deployed.
+This represents a general committing himself to reinforce an area of the battlefield, similar to Alexander the Great with his Companion cavalry.

 ### Results